dragonstyle/jupyter-code-server-proxy/README.md

 - [Docker](https://docs.docker.com/get-docker/)
 - [docker-compose](https://docs.docker.com/compose/install/)

-This package executes the standard `code-server` command.
-This command assumes the `code-server` command is available in the environment's `PATH`.
-For convenience, the tests include cases that assert outputs when running the `code-server` command from a docker container.
-If you don't need to run tests with this setup running in a docker container, then remove the `tests/test_code-server_docker.py` file or comment out the code in the file.
+This package executes the standard `codeserver` command.
+This command assumes the `codeserver` command is available in the environment's `PATH`.
+For convenience, the tests include cases that assert outputs when running the `codeserver` command from a docker container.
+If you don't need to run tests with this setup running in a docker container, then remove the `tests/test_codeserver_docker.py` file or comment out the code in the file.

 ## Quick Starts